VVill-ga/shortlinks-cli/README.md

 # NOTE: Can only be used with one url
 shorten -c requested_shortcode url shorten --request-code requested_shortcode url

+# -p or --plain can be used for exporting new urls
+shorten --plain url1 url2 url3 > NewShortlinks.txt
 ```

 The one bit of configuration used by this program (the default server url)